 Credit risk is the potential loss arising from the non-performance of a counterparty to whom funds have been advanced, including Group companies.
-Financial instruments, which potentially subject the Company to credit risk principally, consist of bank balances and accounts receivable.
+Financial instruments, which potentially subject the Company to credit risk principally, consist of bank balances, accounts receivable and related party balances.